BonzaiThePenguin/WikiSort/README.md

-bzSort
+wikisort
 ======

-Hybrid sorting algorithm that's stable, has an O(n) best case and quasilinear worst case*, and uses O(1) memory. <b>This is a live standard, and <i>will</i> change as superior techniques become known.</b><br/>
+Aims to be a hybrid sorting algorithm that's stable, has an O(n) best case and quasilinear or better worst case, and uses O(1) memory. <b>This is a live standard, and <i>will</i> change as superior techniques become known.</b> Feel free to add your own improvements!<br/>

-\* it turns out this is not correct, and the merge operation will need to be modified

 <br/>
 <b>TL;DR version</b>: are you using merge sort in your project?
-Switch to the modified <a href="http://www.algorithmist.com/index.php/Merge_sort#Bottom-up_merge_sort">bottom-up merge sort</a> described in <a href="https://github.com/BonzaiThePenguin/bzSort/blob/master/bzSort_int.c">bzSort_int.c</a> and get a substantial speedup by removing recursion and O(log n) stack space, while also always operating on equal size merges.
+Switch to the modified <a href="http://www.algorithmist.com/index.php/Merge_sort#Bottom-up_merge_sort">bottom-up merge sort</a> described in <a href="https://github.com/BonzaiThePenguin/wikisort/blob/master/wikisort_int.c">wikisort_int.c</a> and get a substantial speedup by removing recursion and O(log n) stack space, while also always operating on equal size merges.
 You can keep your project's merge operation exactly the same if you want.

 <br/>
-<b>Features:</b><br/>
+<b>Features/Goals:</b><br/>
 &nbsp;&nbsp;• Does not use recursion or dynamic allocations, so it optimizes/inlines well.<br/>
 &nbsp;&nbsp;• Runs faster if the data is already partially sorted.<br/>
 &nbsp;&nbsp;• 65-100% faster than <a href="https://github.com/patperry/timsort/blob/master/stresstest.c">Timsort</a> for random data, and exactly as fast in the best case (pre-sorted data).<br/>
 &nbsp;&nbsp;• Typically faster than quick sort, while also being stable and having a much better worst-case.<br/>
-&nbsp;&nbsp;• <b>Public domain</b>.
+&nbsp;&nbsp;• <b>Public domain, usable and editable by anyone</b>.
 Do whatever you want with it.<br/>

 The initial version is a C #define so it can work with any data type.
 I apologize for its nasty appearance.
-If you want a more readable version, bzSort_int.c contains a C function that works with int arrays.<br/><br/>
+If you want a more readable version, wikisort_int.c contains a C function that works with int arrays.<br/><br/>

-This is basically just a standard <a href="http://www.algorithmist.com/index.php/Merge_sort#Bottom-up_merge_sort">bottom-up merge sort</a> with the following changes:<br/>
+Right now wikisort is basically just a postorder <a href="http://www.algorithmist.com/index.php/Merge_sort#Bottom-up_merge_sort">bottom-up merge sort</a> with the following changes:<br/>

-&nbsp;&nbsp;• also has the standard optimization of using insertion sort in the lower levels<br/>
+&nbsp;&nbsp;• implements the standard optimization of using insertion sort in the lower levels<br/>
-&nbsp;&nbsp;• uses a fixed-size circular buffer for swaps/merges (this part might be a bad idea...)<br/>
 &nbsp;&nbsp;• avoids unnecessary merges, which makes it faster for partially-sorted data<br/>
-&nbsp;&nbsp;• <b>uses a different method for calculating the ranges to merge (see below)</b><br/>
+&nbsp;&nbsp;• calculates the ranges to merge using floating-point math rather than min(range, array_size)<br/>
 <br/>
-Here's how the bottom-up sort looks for an array of a size that happens to be a power of two:<br/>
+Here's how a bottom-up merge sort looks for an array of a size that happens to be a power of two:<br/>

     void sort(int a[], uint64 count) {
        uint64 index = 0, merge, iteration, length, start, mid, end;